mslinn/PFView/README.md

-# Focus #
+# PFView #

-`Focus` is a replacement for Play Framework's [Twirl template language](https://github.com/playframework/twirlhttps://github.com/playframework/twirl).
+`PFView` is a replacement for Play Framework's [Twirl template language](https://github.com/playframework/twirlhttps://github.com/playframework/twirl).
-`Focus` is:
+`PFView` is:

  * Simpler
  * Faster, because conversions between XML elements, `Html` and `String` can be eliminated.
 The job of a view is to generate a `String` that is sent to a client.
  * Testable
  * Debuggable
  * Optimizable, by defining portions as `lazy val`s which are evaluated only once instead of every time a page is parsed.
- * 100% Scala, so IDEs know how to refactor views defined by Focus
+ * 100% Scala, so IDEs know how to refactor views defined by PFView

 The job of a view is to work with data passed from a controller, as well as global state, and render output.
 No business logic should exist in a view, however traversing data structures requires an expressive computing language.

-`Focus` was created to overcome `Twirl`'s shortcomings:
+`PFView` was created to overcome `Twirl`'s shortcomings:
  * Generates Scala code which is an unreadable mess, that is horrible to debug
  * Cannot be refactored by any available IDE
  * Components must be stored in separate files, instead of merely defining a class or method